 2011 - Sebastian Vettel, Red Bull

-The race lap record is held by the legendary seven-time World Champion Michael Schumacher, who pumped in a 1:24.125 at the season-opening 2004 Australian Grand Prix.
+The race lap record was held by the legendary seven-time World Champion Michael Schumacher, who pumped in a 1:24.125 at the season-opening 2004 Australian Grand Prix, but the redesigned track meant that record was destined to fall in 2022 if it was a dry race.